 Southeast Business Industrial Policy Area G, located south of Telford Lake, is meant to provide for commercial, office, business, and light industrial development.
-Given servicing constraints, this area is not expected to be developed within the 35-year time horizon of the IDP.

 2.5 MUNICIPAL DEVELOPMENT PLAN, BYLAW 773-2011, AS AMENDED

 In April 2012, the City of Leduc approved the MDP (Bylaw 773-2011).
 The MDP was subsequently amended in January 2015 (Bylaw 870-2014) and August 2017 (Bylaw 934-2016).
 The City of Leduc MDP provides a long-term vision and policy direction for growth and development in the city.
 The MDP determines where growth is most feasible based on such factors as infrastructure, sustainable growth principles, and economic development opportunities.
 The MDP also addresses the environment; the economy and tourism; social wellness and safety; recreation and culture; governance; and the administration, monitoring, and implementation of the MDP policies.